-Shriek: If You Know What I Did Last Friday The 13th is a parody of teen slasher flicks of the 1990s, primarily Scream (1996) and I Know What You Did Last Summer.It was made with relatively little money, but still contains quite a few recognizeable actors.
-It stars Tiffani Thiessen, Tom Arnold, Julie Benz, once famous rapper Coolio, Simon Rex, and a cameo by David Herman.Released the same year as a similar parody film that shall not be named, Shriek was sent direct to video to avoid lawsuits.
+Shriek If You Know What I Did Last Friday the 13th is a 2000 comedy movie that parodies the teen slasher flicks of the 1990s, primarily Scream (1996) and I Know What You Did Last Summer.It was made with relatively little money, but still contains quite a few recognizeable actors.
+It stars Tiffani Thiessen, Tom Arnold, Julie Benz, once famous rapper Coolio, Simon Rex, and a cameo by David Herman.Released the same year as a similar parody film that shall not be named, Shriek was sent Direct-to-Video to avoid lawsuits.
 The film was quickly overshadowed by the other parody, but gained a semi-cult following.

 Provides examples of: